gabriel-salajan14/gabriel-salajan14/README.md

 ### 👋 Hi there, I'm Gabriel Salajan
-a software engineer graduated in computer sciences.
+an Emerging Software Engineer graduated in Computer Science.

 💻 Passionate about programming and solving problems.